Narew Offensive: Battle

 A. Litvinov, ordered the troops to go on the offensive in the morning of July 26 and drive the Germans across the Narew River.
 Litvinov also asked A. Churin to help him with the active actions of the 12th Army and appealed to the corps commanders: “There is no doubt that the first resistance that the enemy will put up against our offensive will be very stubborn, the more skillful, swifter, more decisive and persistent the offensive should be”.

 On the morning of July 26, the corps of the 1st Army, which went on the offensive along the entire front, met stubborn resistance from the Germans.
 Attacks were met and fought off with dense artillery, machine-gun and small arms fire, settlements changed hands several times.
 Litvinov hoped to continue the offensive on July 27 and gave the corresponding order at 20.40: "The resistance of the Germans has not yet been broken, but can be broken by our stubborn and persistent efforts."

 However, on the night of July 27, German troops again broke through the positions of the 4th Siberian Army Corps and captured the right flank of the 1st Army.
 Litvinov ordered the 21st Army Corps to be withdrawn, and the gap to Żabin to be occupied by the 6th Cavalry Division, urgently called at 1.30 from the 1st Cavalry Corps.
 By morning, the front was also reinforced by three regiments of the 78th Infantry Division; there was no strength left to develop the offensive.

 Until the evening of July 27, the left flank of the 1st Army unsuccessfully attacked the German positions from the outer forts of Novogeorgievsk to Adamowo and Dąbrówka.
 At midnight, A. Litvinov again ordered to continue the offensive.
-In the 12th Army, the left flank continued to retreat under pressure 1st German Army Corps.
+In the 12th Army, the left flank continued to retreat under pressure German 1st Corps.
 The 4th Siberian Corps was reinforced by the regiments of the 68th Infantry Division, but the Germans broke through the positions of the 5th Army Corps with the forces of the 37th Infantry Division.
 The commander of the 12th Army, A. Churin, asked the front headquarters to support him with reserves, since a breakthrough to Nowogródek was becoming more and more dangerous.
-M. von Gallwitz also sent the 54th Infantry Division, which had arrived from France, to Ostrołęka.
-But he considered it risky to transport the division across the Narew on improvised means, especially since the 1st Army Corps had already lost more than 3,000 men, and after the Russian artillery destroyed the pontoons, the supply of ammunition almost stopped.
+Gallwitz also sent the 54th Infantry Division, which had arrived from France, to Ostrołęka.
+But he considered it risky to transport the division across the Narew on improvised means, especially since the I Corps had already lost more than 3,000 men, and after the Russian artillery destroyed the pontoons, the supply of ammunition almost stopped.